 So having lived through this more than once, I got to thinking: how do I avoid this familiar predicament?
 Here are some tips that actually work.

 If you can, start by renting, rather than buying, the equipment for your new pastime.
 In the world of sports, it’s easy, for example, to rent things like paddleboards, skis, and bicycles.
 You may even find lesson-and-rental specials directly with the provider or on sites like Groupon.

 And yeah, it quickly becomes more expensive to rent instead of buying.
 But for those first few times, when you’re trying something out, I think it’s better to rent.
 Especially since, if you’re at all like me, you won’t really take up around 80-90% of the new hobbies you try out.

 But let’s get more specific, with the paddleboarding example.
 Here in Miami, Groupon will get you a one-hour paddleboard rental for around $19 (regular price is $35) (factor in Ebates, discount codes, and whatnot, and the price is even less):

-For a new paddleboard, a quick search on Amazon shows a price range that seems to go from around $250 to $1,000 and up:
+For a new paddleboard, a quick search on Walmart shows a price range that seems to go from around $165 to $280 (and probably more):

-So, even if you pay full price for a rental, you’d have to go boarding about 6 times to even start approaching the cost of buying your own board.
-I think by that sixth time, you’ll have a pretty good idea of whether you’re still excited about the sport and want to pursue it.
+So, even if you pay full price for a rental, you’d have to go boarding about several times to even start approaching the cost of buying your own board.
+I think by the third or fourth time, you’ll have a pretty good idea of whether you’re still excited about the sport and want to pursue it.
 (And you won’t have spent time, effort, and resources on things like cleaning and storing a paddleboard).

 What I’m saying is that, since the vast majority of the time you’ll wind up dropping the new hobby (meaning you’ll try different things until you find one you really like and stick with), it’s far better to spend a few bucks on trying it out, than to spend hundreds on expensive equipment you most likely won’t use.